 Kensington and Chelsea

 § This page gives an overview of the Kensington and Chelsea local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Kensington and Chelsea is one of London’s smallest yet most affluent boroughs, home to landmarks like Kensington Palace, the Natural History Museum, and the King’s Road.
 It is renowned for luxury shopping, exclusive residential areas, and cultural events such as the Notting Hill Carnival.